 Withdrawing from a Course

-Any student who wishes to withdraw from a course must submit a Withdrawal Form obtained from the Dean of Student Services/Registrar.
+Any student who wishes to withdraw from a course must submit a Withdrawal Form obtained from the Director of Student Services/Registrar.
 Students who withdraw will receive a mark of “W” if the request is submitted by the last date to withdraw as established in the academic calendar.
 Course withdrawal after that date will reflect the grade earned in the course.
 A course withdrawal will affect academic standing and time to completion.
 Financial Aid recipients should consult with the Director of Financial Aid prior to requesting a withdrawal regarding ramifications to aid status.
 All attempted courses appear on the transcript.
 A mark of “W” is considered a deficient grade and the course must be repeated; a second attempt with a grade of “C”or less, including a mark of “W” will result in dismissal according to MSP’s Academic Standing Policy, as a course may only be repeated once.